 A post-combine Celebration

-As additional motivation, a lunch and drink at our local, the Shaftson Hotel, will follow with the champions being shouted by their vanquished foes.
+As additional motivation, a lunch and drink at a TBA hotel or bar will follow with the champions being shouted by their vanquished foes.

 Fines and Penalties